 I tell her about the buddy program.
-Olivia and I are assigned to this little boy.
-I don’t know if it’s going to work out.
+Oliver and I are assigned to this little boy.
+I look to see if Oliver wants to pitch in, but he and the twins are wolfing down their second brownies.
+(They don’t “edge-munch.”)
+We don’t know if it’s going to work out.

 So Isabel and I share this one kid, Arturo.
 We’re the only ones who share.

-Is it because they had one too many fourth-graders?
+Is it because they had one too many older kids to be mentors?
 Mimi asks.
 Because Isabel registered after they figured out numbers, or something like that?

 I answer Mimi.
-That’s what I thought, too, until we started with Arturo.
-But now I agree with Olivia.
+That’s what we thought until we met Arturo.

 Why is that?
 Mimi asks.